ojosproject/resources/README.md

     "label": "Resource Label",
-    "description": "A long, multi-line description about the resource.", "url": "A link for people to get more information.", "added_by": "The person or organization who added that information.", "type": "The type of resource.
+    "description": "A long, multi-line description about the resource.", "url": "A link for people to get more information.", "organization": "The person or organization who added that information.", "type": "The type of resource.
 Financial?
 Mental health?
 Legal?"
 }
 ```